tarantool/doc/doc/1.10/book/box/box_stat.rst

   A "dump" is explained in section :ref:`Storing data with vinyl <engines-algorithm_filling_lsm>`:

-    "Sooner or later the number of elements in an LSM tree exceeds the L0 size and that’s when L0 gets written to a file on disk (called a 'run') and then cleared for storing new elements.
+    Sooner or later the number of elements in an LSM tree exceeds the L0 size and that’s when L0 gets written to a file on disk (called a 'run') and then cleared for storing new elements.
-    This operation is called a 'dump'."`
+    This operation is called a 'dump'.

   Thus it can be predicted that a dump will occur if the size of L0